Links and FAQ's

 A: Yellow lines indicate faculty and staff (A permits only) parking between 7 a.m. and 4 p.m., unless signage indicates otherwise.

-A: No. There are several lots on campus (Lot 8, Lot 9, Lot 25S, Lot 27B, and Lot 13N) that are designated for the dorm students (D permits) only.
+A: No. There are several lots on campus (Lot 8, Lot 9, Lot 25S, Lot 27B) that are designated for the dorm students (D permits) only.
 Commuters (C permits) are not permitted to park in these lots.
 There are signs posted indicating such at these lots.

-A: Yes, even though you have a state handicapped placard you must also have a valid UT parking pass displayed in your vehicle.
-The correct way to display both of your passes is to hang your UT parking pass first facing outward on your rearview mirror with your handicapped placard hung right behind it, also facing outward with the ID numbers and expiration date clearly visible.
+A: Yes, even though you have a state handicapped placard your vehicle must be registered for a UT parking pass.
+The correct way to display the handicap placard is to place the pass facing outward on your rear-view mirror.
+Also facing outward, the ID numbers and expiration date clearly visible.
+Only the owner of the handicap placard can use the placard for parking in handicap spaces.

-A: You may park in faculty staff spaces if no handicapped spaces are available.
+A: Please bring your handicap placard to the Parking Enforcement office and we can assist you further.
+Then, you may park in faculty staff spaces if no handicapped spaces are available.
 However, you must park in a parking space!
 You may not park on the curb, grass, road, etc.

 A: Meters are the only spaces on campus where you do not need a permit.
 However, meters are enforced 24 hours a day, 365 days a year.